DrAlta/smartbody/trunk/ios/Readme.txt

 	Go to trunk/ios/applications/ogreIphone, open smartbody-ogre.xcodeproj, go to smartbody-ogre project, set OGRE_SDK_ROOT to your ogreSDK directory, set OGRE_SRC_ROOT to your ogre source directory.
 Select scheme smartbody-ogre, build and run.
 	If the program hangs on boost thread function, try rebuild the ogre iphone dependencies boost libs (pthread, date_time), alternative way is to build the whole ogre iphone libraries with boost symbol turned off which may affect the results.

 Note: ogre 1.8 seems to have trouble when building for iphone/ipad, use ogre 1.7.3.
-It is extremely slow running on armv6 ipod(after testing), and there's something wrong with the texture and shader, also getting memory warning LEVEL2.
+	  It is extremely slow running on armv6 ipod(after testing), and there's something wrong with the texture and shader.
 So maybe should just run on armv7 iphone/ipad.

+15) Build smartbody-unity
+	...

 --------------------------------------------------------------------------------------------------------------